qianhuiwei/RecipeReady/README.md

 * Implemented an Apache Tomcat server to handle tasks (including user registration/ login, database communication, recipe collection from external APIs, and recipe recommendation algorithms).
 * Implemented a cloud database by using AWS MySQL to store data (inclusing user profile, all recipes, ingredients in user's fridge, and user's favorite recipes).
 * Deployed the server to AWS EC2 using Docker.

+## Check out the page
+Note: the website is currently not avalible due to the termination of AWS database.
+Please checkout the code for now. <br />
+This is the previous [link](http://ec2-18-219-122-59.us-east-2.compute.amazonaws.com/capstone/index.html).